dmagliola/sms_safe/README.md

 This is useful in dev / staging as a less annoying alternative to SMS'ing yourself, and also for teams, since multiple people may end up having access to the e-mail, as opposed to an SMS.

+You don't need to add any configuration for e-mailing to work.
+If you use Mail or ActionMailer, SmsSafe will magically use the configuration you set up for either.

 ### Discarding

 In some cases, you just don't care, you simply don't want to be notified.
 This is particularly useful